makusan8/kubernetes/README.md

 ```

-Voila!, you should be able to see the Wordpress now
+Voila!, you should be able to see the Wordpress webpage now

-## 6. Deprovision cluster
+## 6. Removing cluster

 - still working on it